fastapi/fastapi/docs/en/docs/deployment/deta.md

     engine: python3.9
 ```

-The CLI will also create a hidden .space folder in the same directory with all the information necessary to work with your project in Builder.
-This folder should not be included in your version control and will automatically get added to your .gitignore file, if you have initialized a Git repository.
+The CLI will also create a hidden `.space` folder in the same directory with all the information necessary to work with your project in Builder.
+This folder should not be included in your version control and will automatically be added to your `.gitignore` file, if you have initialized a Git repository.

 ## Deploy to Space

-Next, deploy your application using Space CLI with:
+Next, deploy your application using the Space CLI with:

 <div class="termy">